cloudqubes/ootc-documentation/source/adminguide/storage.rst

 OOTC has two type of storage volumes; Root volumes and data volumes.
-Root volumes are created automatically when a virtual machine is created, and root volumes are deleted when the VM is destroyed.
-Data volumes can be created and dynamically attached to VMs.
-But, data volumes are not deleted when VMs are destroyed.
+Root volumes are created automatically when a virtual machine is created, and are deleted when the VM is destroyed.
+Data volumes can be created separately and dynamically attached to VMs.
+Data volumes are not deleted when VMs are destroyed.

 Working With Volumes